Community Development Grants

 - Priority will be given to catalytic projects with a strong local impact, that are able to leverage local talents, capacities, and institutions to strengthen and contribute to the community.

 - Applicants from all areas of Chicago are eligible to apply.
-Priority will be given for projects in historically disinvested areas as well as projects that build upon existing efforts, such as Mayor Lightfoot’s INVEST South/West initiative and community safety initiatives.
+Priority will be given for projects in historically disinvested areas as well as projects that build upon existing efforts and community safety initiatives.

-- Priority will be given to projects that demonstrate momentum and are expected to break ground in 2022.
+- Priority will be given to projects that demonstrate momentum and are expected to break ground within six months of acceptance into this grant program.

 Prepare to Apply